Quick Answer

 3. Speed and Timing Tests

-Method: Time yourself reading practice passages
+- Time yourself reading a practice passage

 4. Expert Comparison

-Assessment: Identify differences in rule application
+- Note specific differences in rule application

 Common Practice Mistakes